Comment (2)

 All ingredients should be at room temperature.

-Cream the butter and both sugars together in a bowl until pale and fluffy.
-Add the egg, vanilla and beat well.
-Add the plain flour, cocoa and bicarbonate of soda, mix to combine.
-Fold in pumpkin seeds and chocolate chips.
+Cream the butter and sugars together in a bowl until pale and fluffy.
+Add the egg and vanilla and beat well.
+Add the plain flour, cocoa powder, and bicarbonate of soda, and mix to combine.
+Fold in the pumpkin seeds and chocolate chips.

 Line 2 baking sheets with baking paper.
-Drop dough by rounded tablespoons onto cookie sheet leaving a few cm spaces between them.
+Drop the dough by rounded tablespoons onto the baking sheets, leaving a few centimetres of space between them.
 Sprinkle with sea salt.

-Bake at 160ºC for 10 – 12 minutes.
-Cookies will still feel soft and the surface of the cookies will be just set and cracked in parts.
-Take them out of the oven, leave on the tray for a few minutes, then transfer to a wire rack to cool.
+Bake at 160ºC for 10–12 minutes.
+The cookies will still feel soft, and the surface will be just set and cracked in places.
+Remove them from the oven, leave them on the tray for a few minutes, then transfer to a wire rack to cool.

 Enjoy!